ComputationalDesignLab/snbo/README.md

 ## 📌 Overview

-This repository implements Scalable Neural Network-based Blackbox Optimization (SNBO) — a novel method for high-dimensional and computationally efficient blackbox optimization using neural networks.
+This repository implements Scalable Neural Network-based Blackbox Optimization (SNBO) — a novel method for efficient blackbox optimization using neural networks.
+This repository also includes code for various benchmark methods used for evaluating the SNBO.

+This work is currently under review and will be available soon.

 ## 🛠 Installation

-Before running SNBO, you need to set up the environment and install the required packages.
+Before running SNBO or any of the benchmark methods, you need to set up the environment and install the dependencies.

 ### 🐍 1.
 Create a conda environment